Tangrila-BG/Dyn365-tips-and-guides/SourceControl/GitHub.md

 * Create your repository using the github website, leave it empty. - optional
 * Go to the AOSService folder(the root of the PackagesLocalDirectory)
 * Optionally create a Projects folder where your solutions and projects will live
-* Open your favorite terminal in elevated.
+* Open your favorite terminal in elevated mode.
 * Type "git init"
 * Type "git remote add origin (url to your repo)"
 * Type "git fetch"